Paramount Skydance: Merger restructuring

 On October 6, 2025, it was announced that Paramount Skydance named Bari Weiss as editor-in-chief of CBS News after acquiring her outlet The Free Press, a deal valued at $150 million.
-On October 23, Paramount Skydance sold its Argentine television network Telefe alongside its regional stations in Santa Fe and Córdoba, its international channel Telefe Internacional and its production studios to holding company Grupo Televisión Litoral, a company of businessman Gustavo Scaglione and José Luis Manzano.
+On October 23, Paramount Skydance sold its Argentine television network Telefe alongside its regional stations in Santa Fe and Córdoba, its international channel Telefe Internacional, its production divisions and its content library to holding company Grupo Televisión Litoral, a company of businessman Gustavo Scaglione and José Luis Manzano.
 On October 27, The Hollywood Reporter announced that Taylor Sheridan was leaving Paramount for NBCUniversal as Paramount did not offer Sheridan an offer to stay.
-Also on October 27, it was announced that John Dickerson would be leaving CBS News who has been employed with over 16 years.
-On October 29, Ellison said that redundancies that phasing out roles that are no longer aligned with its 'evolving priorities' were "designed to strengthen our focus on growth".
+Also on October 27, it was announced that John Dickerson would be leaving CBS News, where he had been employed for over 16 years.
+On October 29, upcoming layoffs were announced, about which Ellison stated that in “some areas, we are addressing redundancies that have emerged across the organization.
+In others, we are phasing out roles that are no longer aligned with our evolving priorities and the new structure designed to strengthen our focus on growth ".
 Paramount announced anchors Dana Jacboson and Michelle Miller as well as producer Brian Applegate of CBS Saturday Morning would be a part of the 2,000 layoffs planned.
 The company announced the layoffs of motion picture divisions, including production, literary, marketing and music including executives Randy Spendlove, Bryan Oh, Geoff Stier, Andres Alvarez, Rachel Cadden, Christine Benitez, and Phil Cohen.
 Also TV Executives Teri Fleming, Pamela Soper, Amanda Palley, Rose Catherine Pinkney, Robi Reed, Wendy Plaut, Amanda Culkowski, Margaret Comeaux, Jeff Grossman, Patricia Kollappallil, Gregory Heller, Amy Campbell, and Andrea Ballas were a part of the layoffs.

 On October 30, 2025, Matt Thunell announced the department heads in areas such as Creative, Production, Business Affairs & Legal, Finance & BA, with some functions, including Talent & Casting and Corporate were either staying, newly hired, or promoted to different departments.
 Those named are Head of Development Shelley Zimmerman, EVP of Current Series Carolyn Harris, President of Showtime/MTV Entertainment Studio Keith Cox, Head of Production Drew Brown, Head of Business Affairs Virginia Lazalde-McPherson, EVP, Legal Affairs Lance McPherson, and Head of Finance Mel Rauch.
 Matt Hengemuhle moved from SVP, Financial Planning & Analysis to Direct to Consumer.
 Tricia Wood, EVP Casting for Paramount Pictures will also cast for Paramount Television Studios.
 Those leaving are EVP and Head of Global Production for Showtime/MTVE Keri Flint, EVP, TV Business & Legal Affairs for Skydance Jeff Hegedus, CFO, Paramount Media Networks, Showtime/MTVE Studios Candice Brancazio, EVP, Head of Live-Action Series, Films & Talent, Nickelodeon and Awesomeness TV Shauna Phelan, and EVP, Head of Global Talent and Content Development for Showtime/MTVE Trevor Rose.